Lovi07/shoppin-task/README.md

 This is a Streamlit app that allows users to upload a 60-second video and extract the best 20 frames using three methods:
 1. **Motion-Based Selection**: Frames with the most motion.

+Compute the absolute difference between consecutive frames.

+Frames with higher differences indicate more motion.

+Select the top 5 frames with the highest motion scores.

-2. **Scene Change-Based Selection**: Frames where significant scene changes occur.
+3. **Scene Change-Based Selection**: Frames where significant scene changes occur.
+Select frames where significant scene changes occur.

+How It Works:

+Compare histograms of consecutive frames.

+If the histogram difference exceeds a threshold, consider it a scene change.

+Select the top 20 frames where scene changes are detected.

-3. **Clustering-Based Selection**: Representative frames from different clusters.
+5. **Clustering-Based Selection**: Representative frames from different clusters.
+Select diverse and representative frames by grouping similar frames.

+How It Works:

+Extract features from each frame using a pre-trained model (e.g., VGG16).

+Use K-Means clustering to group similar frames into clusters.

+Select one representative frame from each cluster.

 The app first converts the video to 15 FPS and then applies the frame selection methods.